 The Fund will calculate its NAV on a daily basis.
-The NAV of the Fund will equal, unless otherwise noted, the value of the total assets of the Fund, including the amount of borrowings for investment purposes, less all of its liabilities, excluding the amount of borrowings for investment purposes.
+The NAV of the Fund is calculated by dividing the value of the net assets of the Fund (i.e., the value of its total assets less total liabilities) by the total number of outstanding shares of the Fund, generally rounded to the nearest cent.

-The Board has designated the Adviser as the "valuation designee" pursuant to the provisions of Rule 2a-5 under the Investment Company Act (the "Valuation Designee").
-The Valuation Designee conducts the valuation of the Fund's investments at all times consistent with U.S. generally accepted accounting principles ("GAAP") and the Investment Company Act and pursuant to policies and procedures adopted by the Adviser and approved by the Board.
-The Valuation Designee has established a Valuation Committee, which assists in carrying out the valuation of Fund holdings and performs fair value determinations pursuant to the standards and procedures set forth in such policies and procedures.
+The Board has designated the Adviser to manage and implement the day-to-day valuation of the Fund's investments, in accordance with the Pricing and Fair Valuation Policies and Procedures (the "Valuation Procedures").
+In addition, pursuant to Rule 2a-5 under the Investment Company Act, the Board has designated the Adviser as the "valuation designee" (the "Valuation Designee"), to make fair value determinations for all of the Fund's investments for which market quotations are not readily available.
+The Valuation Designee conducts the valuation of the Fund's investments at all times consistent with U.S. generally accepted accounting principles ("GAAP") and the Investment Company Act and pursuant to the Valuation Procedures adopted by the Adviser and approved by the Board.
+The Valuation Designee has established a Valuation Committee, which assists in carrying out the valuation of Fund holdings and performs fair value determinations pursuant to the standards and procedures set forth in the Valuation Procedures.
 Fund investments are valued in accordance with Accounting Standards Codification Topic 820, Fair Value Measurements and Disclosure ("ASC Topic 820"), issued by the Financial Accounting Standards Board, which defines fair value as the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the applicable measurement date.
 ASC Topic 820 establishes a three-tier fair value hierarchy, which prioritizes the use of observable inputs in measuring fair value.
-These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, which includes inputs such as guoted prices for similar securities in active markets and guoted prices for identical securities where there is little or no activity in the market; and Level 3, defined as unobservable inputs for which little or no market data exists, therefore requiring an entity to develop its own assumptions.
+These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, which includes inputs such as quoted prices for similar securities in active markets and quoted prices for identical securities where there is little or no activity in the market; and Level 3, defined as unobservable inputs for which little or no market data exists, therefore requiring an entity to develop its own assumptions.
 Due to the inherent uncertainties of valuation, certain estimated fair values may differ significantly from the values that would have been realized had a ready market for these investments existed, and these differences could be material.